rolandneilands/Aspalex/lore/Characters.md

 ## The Demonbane Lauth:
 A lauth is a temporary dragon alliance
 ### Felparizin
 LE Ancient Red Dragon.
-Is nearly killed by several Balor in the gate sealing defense, then grabbing a Balor (named Swinch), ripped his own chest open and fused the demon into his heart, ascending to a Greatwyrm in the process.
+Was nearly killed by several Balor in the gate sealing defense at the Battle of the Vent, then grabbing a Balor (named Swinch), ripped his own chest open and fused the demon into his heart, ascending to a Greatwyrm in the process.
 Immediately after this he fused another Balor (named Kalavanjert) with Aspalex to reanimate and fuse Akaanvaerd into one liveship.
 ### Feldspar, (Felspar)
-Adult Emerald Dragon
+Adult Emerald Dragon, with a lair in Fort Fair in the Cinder Wastes near the City of Brass.
 ### Apstakformin
 Adult Sapphire Dragon
 ### Aspalex/Akaanvaerd and crew together